Planning Guide for Parents

 A visit to the Children’s Museum of South Dakota is exciting.
 We invite you to some time to explore different ways to support your family’s visit and to enhance it – whether it’s your family’s first visit or 907th visit!

-On the website, we’ll highlight what children are learning when they engage in activities throughout the museum.
+In this article, we’ll highlight what children are learning when they engage in activities throughout the Museum.
 Learning is often defined as gaining knowledge about something, building skills, creating life-long learning habits or dispositions, and experiencing feelings directly connected to the activity.

 The Children’s Museum of South Dakota is a place where every answer is valued.
 There is more than one way to do everything.
 It’s a place to explore and let the possibilities abound.